MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 ---
 title: Setting up Cash Flow Analysis (contains video)
-description: Use Accounts Role Centre charts to analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
+description: 'Use Accounts Role Centre charts to analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.'
-services: project-madeira
-documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera, funds ms.date: 06/16/2021 ms.author: bholtorf ms.openlocfilehash: 718aed64e13b28972210918c8171956f79485006 ms.sourcegitcommit: 4c97f38fc53c1c1ec534054a4a100d8cfb73175b
+ms.search.keywords: 'money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera, funds' ms.search.form: '846, 847, 849, 855, 862, 869, 1818'
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 12/20/2021
-ms.locfileid: "7940417"
+ms.date: 06/16/2021
+ms.author: bholtorf
 ---
 # <a name="setting-up-cash-flow-analysis"></a>Setting Up Cash Flow Analysis
 If you want some help to decide what to do with your cash, have a look at the charts on the Accountant Role Centre: